facebook/create-react-app/docusaurus/docs/adding-custom-environment-variables.md

 - `npm run build`: `.env.production.local`, `.env.production`, `.env.local`, `.env`
 - `npm test`: `.env.test.local`, `.env.test`, `.env` (note `.env.local` is missing)

-These variables will act as the defaults if the machine does not explicitly set them.<br>
+These variables will act as the defaults if the machine does not explicitly set them.

 Please refer to the [dotenv documentation](https://github.com/motdotla/dotenv) for more details.

 > Note: If you are defining environment variables for development, your CI and/or hosting platform will most likely need